built-on-openfin/workspace-starter/how-to/hints-and-tips/docs/appassets-and-launch-external-process.md

 ## Examples

-We have aim to have examples that can be cloned and run locally and one example that covers the use case of a C# sidecar/helper app is required by an OpenFin application can be found here: [how to use a sidecar application - basic](https://github.com/built-on-openfin/csharp-starter/tree/main/how-to.v2/use-a-sidecar-app-basic).
+One example that covers the use case of a C# sidecar/helper app that is required by an OpenFin application can be found on our csharp-starter repo here: [how to use a sidecar application - basic](https://github.com/built-on-openfin/csharp-starter/tree/main/how-to.v2/use-a-sidecar-app-basic).